cs1302uga/cs1302-ce14/README.md

-1. Rewrite and document the `checkNull` method so that it only accepts references in its variadic parameter that are either all the same type or all below a specific type in a hierarchy. **Keep the following in mind:** Your implementation should only require a simple generic type parameter -- an upper bound is not needed.
+1. Rewrite and document the `checkNull` method so that it only accepts references in its variadic parameter that are either all the same type or all below a specific type in a hierarchy: i) introduce a generic type parameter for the method itself; then ii) use that type parameter in the method parameters and, as needed, in the method itself. **Keep the following in mind:** Your implementation should only require a simple generic type parameter -- an upper bound is not needed.
    You will need to also rewrite all calls to `checkNull` in other